-The power dissipation of inductor can be approximately calculated by output current and DCR of inductor.
+The power dissipation of the inductor can be approximately calculated by output current and DCR of inductor.

-$$P{inductor_loss} = I_O^2 \times R{inductor} \times 1.1$$
+$$P{inductor\ loss} = I_O^2 \times R{inductor} \times 1.1$$

-The actual junction temperature can be calculated with power dissipation in the AOZ1017A and thermal impedance from junction to ambient.
+The actual AOZ1016 junction temperature can be calculated with power dissipation in the AOZ1016 and thermal impedance from junction to ambient.

-$$T{junction} = (P{total_loss} - P{diode_loss} - P{inductor_loss}) \times \Theta{JA} + T{amb}$$
+$$T{junction} = (P{total_loss} - P{inductor_loss}) \times \Theta + T{ambient}$$

-The maximum junction temperature of AOZ1017A is 150°C, which limits the maximum load current capability.
-Please see the thermal de-rating curves for maximum load current of the AOZ1017A under different ambient temperatures.
+The maximum junction temperature of the AOZ1016 is 150°C, which limits the maximum load current capability.
+Please see the thermal de-rating curves for the maximum load current of the AOZ1016 under different ambient temperatures.

-The thermal performance of the AOZ1017A is strongly affected by the PCB layout.
-Extra care should be taken by users during design process to ensure that the IC will operate under the recommended environmental conditions.
+The thermal performance of the AOZ1016 is strongly affected by the PCB layout.
+Extra care should be taken by users during the design process to ensure that the IC will operate under the recommended environmental conditions.

-Several layout tips are listed below for the best electric and thermal performance.
-Figure 3 illustrates a PCB layout example as reference.
+Several layout tips are listed below for the best electronic and thermal performance.
+Figure 3 illustrates a single layer PCB layout example as reference.

-- 1. Do not use thermal relief connection to the V{IN} and the PGND pin.
+- 1. Do not use thermal relief connection to the V{IN} and the PGND pins.
 Pour a maximized copper area to the PGND pin and the V{IN} pin to help thermal dissipation. - 2.
-Input capacitor should be connected as close as possible to the V{IN} pin and the PGND pin.

-- 3. A ground plane is preferred.
-If a ground plane is not used, separate PGND from AGND and connect them only at one point to avoid the PGND pin noise coupling to the AGND pin. - 4.
-Make the current trace from LX pins to L to C_O to the PGND as short as possible. - 5.
-Pour copper plane on all unused board area and connect it to stable DC nodes, like $\rm V{IN},\,GND$ or $\rm V{OUT}.$ - 6.
+The input capacitors should be connected as close as possible to the V{IN} and PGND pins. - A ground plane is preferred.
+If a ground plane is not used, separate PGND from AGND and connect them only at one point to avoid the PGND pin noise coupling to the AGND pin.
+In this case, a decoupling capacitor should be connected between V{IN} and AGND. - Make the current trace from LX pins to L to C_O to the PGND as short as possible. - 5.
+Pour copper plane on all unused board area and connect it to stable DC nodes, like V{IN} , GND or V{OUT} . - 6.
 The two LX pins are connected to the internal PFET drain.
-They are low resistance thermal conduction path and most noisy switching node.
-Connecting a copper plane to the LX pins will help thermal dissipation.
-This copper plane should not be too larger otherwise switching noise may be coupled to other part of circuit. - 7.
-Keep sensitive signal trace away from the LX pins.
+They are low resistance thermal conduction path and a noisy switching node.
+Connecting a copper plane to the LX pin to help thermal dissipation.
+This copper plane should not be too large otherwise switching noise may be coupled to other parts of the circuit. - Keep sensitive signal traces such as trace connecting FB and COMP away from the LX pins.

 Figure 3.
-AOZ1017A PCB Layout
+AOZ1016 PCB Layout

-Package Dimensions, SO-8
+Package Dimensions, SO-8L